stat545ubc-2023/assignment-b3-nickswright/README.md

   6. Two separate tabs for the plot and table using tabsetPanel to make the app less visually cluttered

 ### Credit
 This data is available for all R users using install.packages("palmerpenguins").
 Data were collected and made available by Dr. Kristen Gorman and the Palmer Station, Antarctica LTER, a member of the Long Term Ecological Research Network.
+Penguin artwork by @allison_horst.